 1- Timeless White Siding

+White is fresh, clean, and crisp and goes with just about any other color in your home exterior no matter whether yellow or black.
 Choosing the wonderful white and off-white shades can help make your home look bigger and brighter if you have a small cottage or a villa.
-So, if selling your house is something on your mind, consider this option, as white siding can help increase your home’s value.

 The only downside to white siding is that it can require more maintenance than other colors.
 You’ll need to pressure wash it more often and repaint it every few years to keep it looking pristine until you make a big deal with a buyer.